 There are three parts in the application process to become a new teen volunteer.
-More information on the process and the different parts can be found here in February, 2017.
+More information on the process and the different parts can be found here.
 All three parts of the application process must be completed by the March 31st, 2017 deadline.
 Late submissions will not be considered.

-These are submitted by your reference via a survey link that you will find in your online application confirmation email.
+These are submitted by your reference via a survey link found in the application confirmation email.
 You would then send the link to your references.
 We require 3 references.

 Directions for the essay can be found here.

 What happens after I apply?